cziqin/Automated_Stepsizes/README.md

 - Fig. E shows comparision results of average, minimum， and maximum differences in stepsizes between pairs of algorithms.
 - Fig. F shows comparision results of Algorithm 1 with Algorithm S1, Algorithm 3 with Q=5, Algorithm 4 with K=10, DGM-BB-C with K=10, and DGD in terms of wallclock time, respectively.

-> Note: All data are saved in XXx.
+> Note: All data are saved in [`results`](https://github.com/cziqin/Automated_Stepsizes/tree/main/Logistic_regression/results).
 Here, $Q$ represents the number of asynchronous-parallel-update iterations of Algorithm 3 and $K$ represents the number of inner-consensus-loop ietrations of Algorithm 4 and DGM-BB-C.

 ## 💪 Matrix factorization
 The "MovieLens 100k" dataset used for this experiment is already included in the matrix_factorization folder.
 To run this experiment, please execute the ``mf.py`` file.